Orzee777/ProjectH/README.md

 - create a base js file
 - use specific js files for specific pages
 - create favicon
-- make all pages the correct DOCTYPE

 ## Current Issues:

-*There are no current issues known at this time.*
+- make log box scrollable

 Change `itemKeypress()` to make it a higher order procedure
 - no changes have occurred for this yet